The main reasons houseplants leaves turn yellow:

 Finding the perfectly lit spot for your plant can be tricky but remember the three simple rules.
 Plants labeled with needing bright light should be seeing the sun for most of the day, a south or west facing window will suit just fine.
 Indirect light is just a touch further inside a bright room, potentially an east facing window if there’s a spot free.
 Low light is most other places in your home and even most of the indirect areas in winter, if you find it hard to read in the spot it’s likely to be low light.

 One reason for yellowing leaves that we can’t put aside is simply that your plant is getting older.
-If the issues are towards the bottom of the plant then it’s not too much of a concern to the overall health, it’s just growing up and losing some of it’s older leaves to grow new, fresh ones.
+If the issues are towards the bottom of the plant then it’s not too much of a concern to the overall health, it’s just growing up and losing some of its older leaves to grow new, fresh ones.

-It could be worth looking into how you can trim your plant to encourage new growth and reduce the chance of it growing stragely or leggy in future.
+It could be worth looking into how you can trim your plant to encourage new growth and reduce the chance of it growing stragely leggy in future.

 If the yellowing is not so consistent on the leaves and showing up slightly blotchy then pests could be the problem.
 Take a quick look over the plant for any unwanted insects, the most likely case is spider mites — the best technique for removing them that we’ve found is taking your plant for a shower.
 Just pop them in the shower, rinse down the leaves and stems with water and let them dry off, after a few of these the spider mites should be gone for good.

 Infection is the worst and rarest case scenario.
 If your plant has any deformation in the leaves, branches or stems, it’s likely infected.
 Unfortunately there’s no good treatment in this situation and it’s best to get rid of the plant as soon as possible as they can infect others around them.
-Make sure you give anything you used on this plant a good clean before re-using on healthy plants.

 Most of the time leaves will go from yellow to brown and then drop if temperature is the core issue.